 How Much Does the Vanguard 529 Plan Cost?

-Each portfolio in the Vanguard 529 Plan charges a total annual asset-based fee, which combines estimated underlying fund expenses and a program management fee.
-This total fee currently ranges from 0.16% to 0.44%
+Each portfolio in the Vanguard 529 Plan charges an annual asset-based fee, which combines estimated underlying fund expenses and a program management fee.
+This total fee currently ranges from 0.12% to 0.42%

 Tax Benefits of the Vanguard 529 Plan